 Essential Job Functions

-- Deliver the Camp GOTR curriculum as intended
+- Deliver the Camp GOTR curriculum

 - Plan and facilitate other camp activities outside of the Camp GOTR curriculum

 - Provide a positive, inclusive environment for all girls